adetunjii/database-internals-notes/Part 1: Storage Engines/Chapter 1 - Introduction and Overview.md

 # Chapter 1: Introduction and Overview

-Database system == client/server model == database nodes are the servers + applications that use the database are the clients.
+Database system uses a client/server model i.e database nodes are the servers + applications that use the database are the clients.

 ## Database Architecture